warp-contracts/warp-wasm-templates/assemblyscript/README.md

 # Redstone SmartWeave contracts - AssemblyScript template

-Following repository is a template for writing SmartWeave contracts in Assemblycript and building them into WASM binaries which can be then processed by RedStone SmartWeave SDK.
+Following repository is a template for writing SmartWeave contracts in AssemblyScript and building them into WASM binaries which can be then processed by RedStone SmartWeave SDK.

 It's a template for writing PST contract.
 If you are not familiar with the concept of Profit Sharing Tokens we created a [tutorial](https://redstone.academy/docs/pst/introduction/intro) for writing your first PST contract in our RedStone Academy.